besteadfast/tiny-scripts/fullpage-screenshot/README.md

 **Default: true**

 You can set this to `true` if you want to actually *see* the browser instance used to generate the snapshot.
 Mostly helpful for debugging purposes.

+### Pre-Snapshot Manipulations
+This function can be used to make changes to the DOM of the page that was loaded.
+This is useful for doing things like opening accordion items, clicking buttons, and switching tabs.

+The function defined for this gets passed directly to Puppeteer's [`page.evaluate`](https://pptr.dev/#?product=Puppeteer&version=v13.5.2&show=api-pageevaluatepagefunction-args), so you can access any variables available in that method.

 ## Under the hood
 - We're using [Puppeteer](https://github.com/puppeteer/puppeteer) for this, which is a Chromium simulator.
 It is essentially an instance of Chromium, and gives you an API to make that Chromium browser do things.
 So, we're creating a browser instance, navigating to a page, resizing the browser window to fit all of the page content, and then taking a screenshot.